Psych 50: Introduction to Cognitive Neuroscience

 Weekly study guide

-We will provide a weekly study guide available in Files.
+We will provide a weekly study guide (links are found under modules).
 This is a central document that summarizes learning goals each week.
-In it you will find an overview of the week and a set of learning goals for each of the lectures and study sections.
+In it you will find an overview of the week and a set of learning goals for each of the lectures and sections.
 There will be a reading guide which will provide you some detail about what we hope you should be taking away from the readings.
 In particular, lists of key terminology that we expect you to learn.
 We will also provide some of the key slides from lectures with brief explanations as a reference for some of the main take-aways.
 Note that full slides and section materials will be posted to Files.

 Quizzes: Education research shows that quizzing is an effective way to improve learning, so we will provide quizzes that are based on the material covered each week.
-They should be done closed-book at home.
+They should be done closed-book at home after you have done the weekly reading, watching of lecture videos and review of the study guide.
 After taking the quiz once, you may go back and take the quiz a second time, open book.
 Your grade will be based on the second taking of the quiz.
-Both quiz attempts are to be completed on Canvas by midnight each Sunday.
+Both quiz attempts are to be completed on Canvas before your assigned class period (either Tuesday or Thursday).

 Your final grade will be based on the following: